Dielectric breakdown of strongly correlated insulators in one dimension: Universal formula from non-Hermitian sine-Gordon theory: Derivation of the effective action

 There is a powerful theoretical tool called \textit{bosonization} for one-dimensional quantum systems.
-This enables us to systematically derive low-energy effective field theories and has provided a lot of successful results in one-dimensional quantum many-body problems~\cite{Giamarchi_book}.
-Here we use the bosonization techniques to derive an effective field theory from the lattice model (\ref{eq:lattice_model}) in the main text.
+This enables us to systematically derive low-energy effective field theories and has led to many successful results in one-dimensional quantum many-body problems~\cite{Giamarchi_book}.
+Here, we use bosonization techniques to derive an effective field theory from the lattice model [Eq.~\eqref{eq:lattice_model}].

-The most important relation in bosonization is \textit{bosonization formula}, which allows us to represent any operators in one-dimensional models with bosonic field operators corresponding to the low-energy excitations.
+The most important relationship in bosonization is \textit{the bosonization formula}, which allows us to represent any operators in one-dimensional models with bosonic field operators corresponding to the low-energy excitations.
 We write down this formula below, following the notation in Giamarchi's textbook~\cite{Giamarchi_book}.
-The operator of a spinless fermion $c_i$ in a one-dimensional chain with the lattice constant $a$ is written with bosonic fields $\phi(x)$ and $\theta(x)$ as where $r = R(+1), L(-1)$ represents a right-mover and a left-mover, $U_r$ is a Klein factor expressed in terms of Majorana fermions $\{ U_r, U_{r^\prime} \} = 2 \delta_{r r^\prime}$ and $\alpha$ denotes a short-range cutoff.
+The operator of a spinless fermion $c_i$ in a one-dimensional chain with the lattice constant $a$ is written with bosonic fields $\phi(x)$ and $\theta(x)$ as where $r = R(+1), L(-1)$ represents a right-mover and a left-mover, $U_r$ is a Klein factor expressed in terms of Majorana fermions, $\{ U_r, U_{r^\prime} \} = 2 \delta_{r r^\prime}$, and $\alpha$ denotes a short-range cutoff.
 For fermions with spins $s$ ($= \uparrow, \downarrow$), a fermion operator $c_{is}$ in a one-dimensional chain with the lattice constant $a$ reads

 For convenience, we define the charge sector ($\rho$) and the spin sector ($\sigma$) as

 It is also possible to obtain a bosonization formula for bosonic systems using phenomenological bosonization~\cite{Giamarchi_book}.
 The density operator $\rho(x)$ and an annihilation operator of a boson $ b_i $ are represented with bosonic fields $\phi (x)$ and $\theta (x)$ as